metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_endpoint_slice_v2alpha1_manifest.md

 Optional:

-- `key` (Number) Key is the index to the key to use for encryption or 0 if encryption is disabled.
+- `key` (Number) Key is the index to the key to use for encryption or 0 if encryption isdisabled.

 <a id="nestedatt--endpoints--named_ports"></a>